Current measures to protect taxi, private-hire drivers from Covid-19 sufficient: Amy Khor

 Furthermore, about 98 per cent of taxi drivers are fully vaccinated.

-MOH has put this information up on its website in the FAQs on health protocols.
+MOH has put this information up on its website in the frequently asked questions on health protocols.

 "We are also working with the operators to see if we can craft a message that can be printed out and the drivers can opt to display in their vehicles to remind the passengers.
-So this is what we are doing to give assurance to the drivers," Dr Khor added.
+So this is what we are doing to give assurance to the drivers," added Dr Khor.

 Support has also been given to drivers.

-All the taxi operators provide rental waivers for the drivers who cannot drive due to contracting Covid-19 or having to self-isolate.
-Private-hire operators Grab and Gojek also provide prolonged medical leave insurance coverage for their drivers, and this involves financial payouts if the drivers are not able to drive because of these reasons.
+All the taxi operators provide rental waivers for the drivers who cannot drive because of contracting Covid-19 or having to self-isolate.
+Private-hire operators Grab and Gojek also provide prolonged medical leave insurance coverage for their drivers, and this involves financial payouts if they are unable to drive because of these reasons.

-In addition to that, drivers who contract Covid-19 as a result of providing services in a heightened Covid-19 situation, such as by ferrying an antigen rapid test-positive person for his PCR test, can apply for one-time relief of $3,000 through The Courage Fund that is administered by the National Council of Social Service.
+Drivers who contract Covid-19 as a result of providing services in a heightened Covid-19 situation, such as by ferrying an antigen rapid test-positive person for his PCR test, can apply for a one-time relief of $3,000 through The Courage Fund that is administered by the National Council of Social Service.

 The Courage Fund supports vulnerable individuals and groups such as patients, healthcare workers and members of the community affected by serious infectious diseases.